New England Regional Fellowship Consortium

 - include at least two weeks at each of these institutions.

-Please note: the Vermont Historical Society will not be hosting fellows in 2014-2015.
+Please note: We are pleased to announce that the Vermont Historical Society will be hosting fellows in 2015-2016.

 the colonial society of massachusetts will underwrite a project on the history of New England before the American Revolution.